GAM-team/GAM/wiki/gam.cfg.md

         Range: 10 - 1000
 license_skus
         A comma separated list of license SKUs; when getting licenses, only these SKUs will be processed.
-        Each item in the list can be a <SKUID> which will be validated or <ProductID>/<SKUID> which will not
+        Each item in the list can be a <SKUID> which will be validated or a <ProductID>/<SKUID> which will not be validated.
         Default: Blank
 meet_v2_beta
         Enable/disable use of Meet API v2 beta for additional Chat Space parameters.